-To Petronas Twin Towers or KLCC (Kuala Lumpur Convention Centre)
+To Petronas Twin Towers/KLCC (Kuala Lumpur Convention Centre)

 - The KL landmark towers and the convention centre is located 2.6 kilometres from the hotel.
-Walk for about 20 minutes from the Bukit Kuala Lumpurg – KLCC pedestrian bridge, or around 10 minutes by car.
+Walk for about 20 minutes from the Bukit Bintang - KLCC pedestrian bridge, or around 10 minutes by car.

 To Jalan Alor (Alor Street)

-- The famous food street is 1 kilometre from the hotel Take an 8-minute stroll, or take a car.
+- The famous food street is 1 kilometer from the hotel.
+Take an 8-minute stroll, or grab a car.

 To Pavilion Kuala Lumpur

-- The award-winning shopping mall is conveniently located an elevator down from the hotel.
-Find your favouritebrands all in one place, only a few steps away from the lobby.
+- The large shopping mall is conveniently located 100 metres from the hotel.
+Find all the top brands in one place, only 5-minute walk from the lobby.

 To Dataran Merdeka (Merdeka Square)

-- Kuala Lumpur's Independence Square, with events and weekend activities, is 4 kilometres from the hotel.
-Take a car for about 15 minutes.
+- Kuala Lumpur's Independence Square, with events and weekend activities, is 4 kilometres or 15 minutes by car from the hotel.

 To Royal Museum

-- The Old residence of the King of Malaysia is 5 kilometres, or 20 minutes by car, from the hotel.
+- The former residence of the King of Malaysia is 5 kilometres, or 20 minutes by car, from the hotel.

 To Batu Caves

-- The giant limestone caves in Batu are located 20 kilometres from the hotel, about 30 minutes by car.
+- Batu Caves, the giant limestone caves is located 20 kilometres from the hotel, about 30 minutes by car.